ePages-de/epages-devportal/beyond-essence/inventory/links.md

 Clicking or touching a link will open new content, e.g. a view, a popup, or a PDF document.
 Depending on the use case or implementation, the content will be opened in a new tab, in the same tab, or in a new tool.

+When hovering over a link, the color slightly changes to indicate that the user can interact with the element.

 ## Copy writing

 Choose meaningful and descriptive labels that clearly describe the destination.